Otsuzuki/Meta-learning-of-Pooling-Layers-for-Character-Recognition/README.md

 # Meta-learning of Pooling Layers for Character Recognition

-Code and meta-parameters corresponding to Meta-learning-of-Pooling-Layers-for-Character-Recognition, found at this arXiv link.
+Code and meta-parameters corresponding to Meta-learning of Pooling Layers for Character Recognition, found at this arXiv link.

 # Features